 both carried shoulder high on chairs (no light job in the case

 of Handcock, for he was a man of great size and probably

 weighed twenty stone.)

-Post Office being the corner building.
-W. D. Byers and F. Grisbrook had the
+being the corner building.
+W. D. Byers and F. Grisbrook had

-it was used as a school.
-The headmaster of the school was James Wood, who was
+used as a school.
+The headmaster of the school was James Wood,

 Robert Dexter was the Town Clerk.
 He was succeeded by J. Flynn.
 The surveyors were J. Binstead, G. T. Weale, Hugh Swan, Fred Warner, and Fred Lord, and also J. J. Greer, the latter being dubbed Civil Engineer as well.